Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/properties/display.rst

    distortion model (available in distortion mode only).
 This grid can be used for manual calibration -- distorted lines of grids are equal to straight lines in the footage.
 Calibration
-   Applies the distortion model for grease pencil strokes (available in distortion mode only).
+   Applies the distortion model for Grease pencil strokes (available in distortion mode only).
    This option also helps to perform manual calibration.
    A more detailed description of this process will be added later.
 Display Aspect Ratio